mirodreamit/clear-treasury-gadgets/backend/README.md

     Update the database.
     Seed data (run Seed.sql from the MS Sql Management Studio).
     Right click on solution and click rebuild (this ensures that post build events of plugins are executed simulating manual plugin deploy).
-    Set the startup project to CT.FunctionApp inside the _Apps solution folder.
+    Set multiple startup projects to CT.Gadgets..FunctionApp and CT.Gadgets.SignalR.Host inside the _Apps solution folder.
     Run the solution.
     Search for swagger UI url in the Console (probably last url displayed).
     Ctrl Click the swagger UI.
+    You have two swagger UIs displayed, one for the function API and other for the SignalR host.

 # Swagger UI
 Api routes follow REST principles.
 Using the swagger interface is straightforward.